Generic selectors

 In the Bible, a woe (Greek ouai) is the pronouncement of a pending judgment of death (as in the three “woes” of Revelation).
 Can there be any more somber warning?
 Notice Jesus’ emphasis in the next two verses:

-MATTHEW 18:8-9 And if your hand or your foot causes you to offend, cut it off and cast it from you; for it is better for you to enter into life lame or maimed than to have two hands or two feet and be cast into the eternal fire.
-9 And if your eye causes you to offend, pluck it out and throw it away; for it is better for you to enter into life one-eyed than to have two eyes and be cast into the fire of Gehenna.
+MATTHEW 18:8-9 “If your hand or foot causes you to sin, cut it off and cast it from you.
+It is better for you to enter into life lame or maimed, rather than having two hands or two feet, to be cast into the everlasting fire.
+9 “And if your eye causes you to sin, pluck it out and cast it from you.
+It is better for you to enter into life with one eye, rather than having two eyes, to be cast into hell [gehenna] fire.

 In no uncertain terms, Jesus said that whoever causes an offense and does not repent will end up in the lake of fire.

-DEFINITION: A woe (Greek ouai) is a pronouncement of a judgment to eternal death (the lake of Gehenna fire) and a grave warning to repent.
+DEFINITION: A woe (Greek ouai) is a pronouncement of a judgment to ETERNAL DEATH (the lake of Gehenna fire) and a grave warning to repent.

 But why are offenses so grievous?
 Read on:

-MATTHEW 18:10-14 Take heed that you do not despise one of these little ones; for I tell you that their angels in heaven continually look upon the face of My Father, Who is in heaven.
-11 For the Son of man has come to save those who are lost.
-12 What do you think?
-If a man has a hundred sheep and one of them has gone astray, does he not leave the ninety-nine on the mountains and search for the one that went astray?
-13 And if he finds it, truly I say to you, he rejoices over it more than over the ninety-nine that did not go astray.
-14 Likewise, it is not the will of your Father Who is in heaven that one of these little ones should perish.
+MATTHEW 18:10-14 “Take heed that you do not despise one of these little ones, for I say to you that in heaven their angels always see the face of My Father who is in heaven.
+11 “For the Son of Man has come to save that which was lost.
+12 “What do you think?
+If a man has a hundred sheep, and one of them goes astray, does he not leave the ninety-nine and go to the mountains to seek the one that is straying?
+13 “And if he should find it, assuredly, I say to you, he rejoices more over that sheep than over the ninety-nine that did not go astray.
+14 “Even so it is not the will of your Father who is in heaven that one of these little ones should perish.

 The reason offenses are so serious is plain: they may cause someone to lose eternal life.
 Anyone who perishes because of an offense on our part puts us in grave danger of the second death unless we truly repent “with fasting, and with weeping, and with mourning” (Joel 2:12).